 Both UniFi and Maxis are using HSBA infrastructure, therefore the coverage is wider.
 TIME, on the other hand, uses their own fibre line, hence the coverage is limited only to certain spots in the Klang Valley, Malacca, Johor and Penang.

-If you’re an extremely heavy Internet user, Maxis’ 100Mbps package is quite hefty a price to fork out every month, even after the RM68 discount for MaxisONE subscribers.
+If you’re an extremely heavy Internet user, Maxis’ 100Mbps package is quite hefty a price to fork out every month.

-Without the intermediate package of 50Mbps, moderate users are left high and dry with UniFi as their only option, if they are not covered by TIME.
+The addition of the intermediate package of 50Mbps is definitely a welcome to the moderate users which were previously left high and dry with UniFi as their only option.

-For MaxisONE plan customers, the Maxis Home Fibre Broadband is really appealing with its wide array of add-ons like Astro discounted bundles, MaxisONE Club privileges and one of the cheapest voice deals on the market.
-Maxis home broadband 10Mbps and 20Mpps are definitely great contenders for home broadband for light to moderate users.
+For MaxisONE plan customers, the Maxis Home Fibre Broadband is really appealing with its wide array of add-ons like Astro discounted bundles, MaxisONE Club privileges and also free iflix subscription.
+Maxis home broadband 10Mbps and 30Mpps Lite are definitely great contenders for home broadband for light to moderate users.